 Is Nikko Worth Visiting?

-Hakone Shrine and torii
+Hakone Shrine and Torii

-Hakone open air museum
+Hakone open-air museum

 There’s also a facility of artwork specially made for children where they can play.
 It’s called Woods of Net and it is an amazing idea because usually kids don’t like museums, but this one in Hakone has nothing to do with traditional museums for sure.
+My son loved so much the experience that he wanted to go back again.

 More information at the Hakone Open Air Museum website >>